-The ACC paid

-include loans and credit facilities from local sources of about JD 46 million, while external loans is about JD 28 million.
+The ACC paid-up capital is JD 24 m illion, and its reserve capital is JD 12.5 m illion.
+External financing resources, include loans and credit facilities from local sources of about JD 46 million, while external loans is about JD 28 million.
 By the end of 2000, farmers' outstanding loans reached about JD 105 million for 65,000 creditors, out of a total of JD 300 million that the Corporation lent since its establishment